-What I wish I knew before driving to the beach.
+What we wish we knew before driving to the beach.
 Don't let this happen to you.
 Use these 4 tips for the perfect beach day.

 When we first moved to Florida 5 years ago, almost every day was filled with excitement about going to the beach.
 The only problem was we lived 20 miles away from the Florida coast, so it was a major excursion that required planning.
 Did we plan?
 No!
 We just took off for our beach day with a few towels, sunscreen and water.
 Woo hoo!